Krishtof-Korda/CarND-Vehicle-Detection-Project-Submission/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+Inorder to trying to smooth out the jittery nature of the heatmap I implemented a method of keeping the previous heatmap and adding to it.
+I would start each new frame with the previous heatmap cooled off by -5 on every hot pixel.
+This kept some history of where the cars had been (like an infrared camera that sees where you have placed a hand on the wall).
+The -5 cooling of pixels insured the areas that didn't see any new detections would cool off and disappear.
+This served to stabilize the boxes somewhat.

+I tried for days to implement a good averaging scheme by storing the last 20 bounding boxes and keeping a moving average, but the labels would change between cars and it ended up averaging between the two cars.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video and the bounding boxes then overlaid on the last frame of video with the result of `scipy.ndimage.measurements.label()` label over the top of the bounding boxes:

 ### Here are six frames and their corresponding heatmaps: